 - We also add them to smoothies.
 Chia seeds are a great adding it to your Healthy Mummy Smoothie.

 - We also add them to our cereal or muesli.

 The new ways in which I saw the chia seeds used here in Brazil were:

 - In a fruit sorbet at an ice-cream shop

 - In rice.
 My sister in law places a few tablespoons of chia seeds in with the rice when she is cooking it as if it is like a herb.
 It was yummy.
 She actually did this with quinoa grain as well.

 - And as a pudding, which I have included a quick recipe for down below.
 OF course these are in Australia too but this is the first time I have eaten it.
 These are great little puddings as they are high in nutrition and also protein which will be a great sweet fix and keep you satisfied until your next meal.

 - 2 tbs of maple syrup or honey

 - ½ tsp of vanilla essence

-Mix it altogether until refrigerate for around four hours or even overnight.
+Mix it all together until refrigerate for around four hours or even overnight.